 Café Berlin

-What a magical place, Café Berlin.
-What a survivor, too.
+What a magical place, Café Berlín.
+What a survivor, moreover.
 Born almost half a century ago on Jacometrezo Street, it changed location to Costanilla de los Angeles in 2016.
-A space that programs epic jazz and flamenco sessions, as is the hallmark of the house, as well as all kinds of music (Pop, rock, indie…).
+A space that programs epic jazz and flamenco sessions, as is the hallmark of the house, as well as all kinds of music (pop, rock, indie…).

-Program also includes the best electronic, disco, house and alternative genres of clubbing when the night comes.
-Here we have been able to move to the rhythm of Cuerpo del Disco, John Morales, Rahaan, HUNEE… It’s that place to “come down” to when you know you need to dance.
+The best electronic, disco, house and alternative genres of clubbing are also programmed when the night comes.
+Here we have been able to move to the rhythm of Cuerpo del Disco, John Morales, Rahaan, HUNEE… It’s that place to “come down” when you know you need to dance.
 It will never let you down.

 🎶 Electronic, disco, house.